ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 3. A device-machine mapping cannot be created if the end date of the model validity has passed.
 However, it can be created ahead of the validity start date.
 4. The admin user first sets up models in the admin portal, then registers devices by entering their serial number, model number and manufacturer.
 5. While mapping a fingerprint or ‘IRIS’ or 'Camera' or 'Printer' or 'Scanner' or 'GPS' device to the client machine.
-   * The system should enable a Supervisor or Registration Officer to select Device Type = ‘Fingerprint’ or ‘Iris’ or ‘Camera’ or ‘Printer’ or ‘Scanner’ or ‘GPS’ or ‘Barcode reader’.
+   * The system will enable a Supervisor or Registration Officer to select Device Type = ‘Fingerprint’ or ‘Iris’ or ‘Camera’ or ‘Printer’ or ‘Scanner’ or ‘GPS’ or ‘Barcode reader’.
    * Upon section of a device type, the system shows a list of devices that are registered.
 Device registration is done through by the Admin.
-   * The available devices list should show only those devices whose model’s validity end date is not a past date.
+   * The available devices list will show only those devices whose model’s validity end date is not a past date.

       (i) For example, say the validity of xyz model of fingerprint scanner is set from 1 Jan 2018 to 30 Jun 2018.
-If current date is 15 Oct 2018, system should not show this device under available devices.
+If current date is 15 Oct 2018, system do not show this device under available devices.

       (ii) During usage of a device, the client will again check if the device is within its validity dates.
 This validation is covered in other user stories.

    * User can select one or more device\s, and mark them as ‘mapped’ and submit.
-   * The user should also be able to unmap devices by moving from the ‘mapped’ list to the ‘available’ one.
+   * The user is able to unmap devices by moving from the ‘mapped’ list to the ‘available’ one.
    * The devices must be plugged in at the time of on-boarding.
    * The machine need not have internet connectivity at the time of on-boarding.
 6. When the mapping is saved locally, the mapping is sent to the server during the next device mapping sync.